 But none of that or anything else in my life would have hinted that one day I would be doing anything with the word “comic” in it.

 I fell into comics backwards and have been falling for them ever since.

-I was sitting on a low brick wall outside the school and reading Coraline by Neil Gaiman.
-I was completely lost in the pages of my story, and was therefore especially shocked when the book was ripped from my hands.
+I was sitting on a low brick wall outside the school reading Coraline by Neil Gaiman.
+I was completely lost in the story, and therefore shocked when the book was ripped from my hands.

 “OH MY GOD THIS IS AMAZING,” the book ripper exclaimed.
 “Don’t you just love him?
 Have you read Stardust?
 The Graveyard book?
 American Gods?
 Anansi Boys?
 Is this your first?
 How did you find him?
 Oh my God, I wish I hadn’t already read this.
 I am so jealous!”

-I couldn’t place the perpetrating woman as I was still digesting the fact that my book was no longer in my hands.
-I quickly learned everything there was to know about this woman and her history with Mr. Gaiman.
+I couldn’t place the woman as I was still digesting the fact that my book was no longer in my hands.
+I quickly learned all about her and relationship with Mr. Gaiman’s world.
 It was odd to say the least.
 It wasn’t until we had children in hand and were headed home that she said casually, over her shoulder, “I almost forgot, be sure and check out The Sandman series.”

 The exchange was so strange, I couldn’t ignore it.
 For all I know I had just met Mr. Gaiman’s Annie Wilkes.
 But she was so passionate that I was curious and decided to heed her advice.
 So I picked up Preludes & Nocturnes.
 It was the first comic book I ever read.
 I was expecting Adam West and Burt Ward.
 What I got instead was an invitation into a whole new world.
 I was amazed at depth of the stories being told in this medium, the beauty of the art, and the emotions that came through.
 Something inside of me woke up.